 - Prepare routing numbers and/or SWIFT codes.
 You will need these for yourself and the recipient.

-Another way to make an international transfer to a remittance address is by writing a cheque or sending a money order.
+Another way to make an international transfer to a remittance address is by writing a check or sending a money order.
 The upside?
 It provides a tangible trail to track your transfer.
 The downside?
-Cheques take a little longer to process and if they have incorrect information, they can bounce or be returned.
+Checks take a little longer to process and if they have incorrect information, they can bounce or be returned.
 This could delay funds from reaching their intended destination.

 The advantages of creating a place for customers, clients, or family to “remit to address” are numerous.
 Having a distinct destination for all your payments helps to stay organized, keep home addresses private, and manage bills.